cerner/terra-framework/packages/terra-application/docs/README.md

 ## Usage

-The `terra-application` package should be used both by React-based application and library packages to provide consistent functionality for their applications/components.
+The `terra-application` package can be used by React-based application and library packages to provide a consistent set of features for their applications/components.

 An application and its dependencies must all depend upon the same version of `terra-application`.
-This necessitates a degree of orchestration between application and library developers, but `terra-application` allows that orchestration to focus on a single package instead of Terra's entire suite of framework components.
+This requires a level of orchestration between application and library owners, but `terra-application` allows that effort to focus on a single package instead of Terra's entire suite of framework components.

 Application packages must specify `terra-application` as a **dependency**.
 Library packages must specify `terra-application` as a **peerDependency** (and a **devDependency** to resolve dependencies during development).
-These guidelines are intended to prevent the duplication of `terra-application` in webpack bundles.
+These guidelines are intended to prevent the duplication of `terra-application` assets in webpack bundles.
 Bundling multiple versions of `terra-application`, or even multiple instances of the *same* version, will result in undefined and undesired behavior.
 Under these guidelines, if an application attempts to consume a library package that has a dependency on a different version of `terra-application`, an unmet peer dependency warning will be emitted during npm package installation.
 While only a warning, this warning indicates a major problem and will result in a non-functional application.

-> Note: Packages of the same version can be duplicated when using `npm link` or local `file:..` references during development.
+> Note: Packages of the same version may inadvertently be duplicated when using `npm link` or local `file:..` references during development.
 In these scenarios, an alias can be defined in the webpack configuration to force a single package instance to be used by the application.
 Alternatively, installing a development package using a `git:` reference should not duplicate the package.

 ## Features

 ### ApplicationBase

-The `ApplicationBase` component provides the baseline functionality an application and its contents require to properly function.
+The `ApplicationBase` component provides the baseline functionality that an application and its contents require.
 It renders the following components:

 - `<Base />` (from `terra-base`)
   - The `Base` component provides global style resets and itself renders an `IntlProvider` component.
 The `IntlProvider` component exposes its children to translated strings for the currently defined locale.
 Please see the documentation for the `terra-base` component for more information.